 The Family Support Division is the primary agency that handles child support in Missouri.
 If they can resolve the case, then they retain the case.
 If they cannot resolve the case, then they will refer it to our office.
 Once FSD refers the case to our office, the law sets out specific time frames for the case to be resolved.
 We cannot act on your case until we receive it from FSD.

-Paternity Actions: Once a paternity action is referred to our office, we file a Petition for Declaration of Paternity with the court.
-The Court then orders, Genetic testing of the parties is performed to determine if a named party is the father of the child.
-The laboratory tests to determine if the named person is not the father or if there is a 98% probability that he is the Father.
-Once establishment of the Father is made, a hearing is held by the Court to obtain a Judgement and Court order establishing paternity and a support order for the child.
-The amount of time this process can take ranges from four (4) to twelve (12) months and depends on whether the named person contests being the Father.
+Once a paternity action is referred to our office, we file a Petition for Declaration of Paternity with the court and request genetic testing on any party that has not already cooperated with FSD to do so.
+After the parties are served, the Court orders genetic testing to determine if a named party is the father of the child.
+The laboratory test report will show if a man is excluded (0%) or up to a 99.99999999% probability of paternity that he is the father.
+As long as the probability of paternity is over 98%, the law will find that this man is the presumed biological father.
+Once there is proof of paternity, a hearing is held by the Court to obtain a Judgement and Order establishing paternity and a support order for the child.
+The length of time needed for this process ranges from four (4) to twelve (12) months and depends upon how quickly paternity is established or if any other issues are raised.

-Criminal: Statutory authority allows us, in our discretion to charge Non-Support as either a misdemeanor or a felony.
-A misdemeanor carries a sentence of up to one year in the County Jail and/or a fine up to One Thousand Dollars ($1,000).
-A felony carries a sentence of up to four years in the Department of Corrections and/or a fine of up to Five Thousand Dollars ($5,000).
+Criminal: Statutory authority allows prosecuting attorneys to charge Criminal Non-Support as either a misdemeanor or a felony.
+A misdemeanor carries a sentence of up to one year in the Christian County Jail and/or a fine up to Two Thousand Dollars ($2,000).
+A felony carries a sentence of up to four years in the Department of Corrections and/or a fine of up to Ten Thousand Dollars ($10,000).
+If probation is ordered, usually it lasts two (2) years for a misdemeanor and five (5) years for a felony.

-Civil: A Motion for Contempt against the non-paying party is filed in the court to begin an enforcement action.
-The person that is not paying is then served by the sheriff with the Motion for Contempt and a Order to Show Cause why they should not be held in contempt.
-The non-paying party is directed to appear in court on a certain date.
-At this initial appearance, our office will make an attempt to reach an agreement, typically a payment plan with the offending party.
-If an agreement is made the case will be continued so the court can monitor the party’s compliance with the agreement.
-If an agreement cannot be reached the case is set for a hearing.
-At the hearing our office has to prove the following: that there was an order; that the non-paying party knew of the order; that the non-paying party is not paying as directed by the order.
-The non-paying party then must show that they had good cause for not paying as directed by the order.
-If the non-paying party fails to establish good cause, the Judge may find the non-paying party to be in contempt of court and can order the non-paying party be committed to the county jail until such time as they purge themselves of the contempt by paying a specific amount of money set by the court.
-This payment generally is paid to the custodial parent.
+Civil: If the prosecuting attorney decides that a civil action if appropriate to enforce a child support order, this Office will file a Motion for Contempt against the non-paying parent (Payor).
+That Payor must be served by the sheriff with the Motion for Contempt and an Order to Show Cause for the Payor to appear and show the Court that s/he should not be held in contempt.
+The Payor is directed to appear in court on a certain date.
+At this initial appearance, our office will seek to make a payment plan with the Payor.
+If an agreement is made, the case will be continued so the court can monitor the Payor’s compliance with the agreement.
+If an agreement cannot be reached, the case is set for a hearing.
+At the hearing, our office has to prove the following: that there was an order in Christian County; that Payor knew of the order; and that Payor is not paying as directed by the order.
+The Payor then must show that s/he had good cause for not paying as directed by the order.
+If the Payor fails to establish good cause, the Judge may find the Payor to be in contempt of court and can order the Payor to be committed to the Christian County jail until such time as s/he purges him/herself of the contempt by paying a specific amount of money set by the court.

 Modifications: The Office of the Prosecuting Attorney does not have authority to litigate modification cases.
 The Family Support Division (FSD) does handle modifications.
-They generally require that the order be more than three years old and that the Missouri Child Support Guidelines indicates that there would be a twenty per cent change in the child support amount.
+They require that 1) the last order be more than three years old, and 2) that a Form 14 with current information shows a twenty percent or more change from the last amount that was ordered.
 In certain circumstances, FSD may seek a modification of a court order sooner than three years, although the criterion is stringent.
-You should be aware that if you ask to either increase or decrease the child support amount, if the child support guidelines show the opposite to be true, FSD will follow the guidelines.
+You should be aware that if you ask for FSD to modify the child support order, it may go up or down.
+FSD will review the case and enter a new order, either way, if appropriate.
+If you want FSD to review your child support order, it is free, but you need to make a written request for them to review it.
+Please send your written request to Family Support Division, PO BOX 6790, Jefferson City, MO 65102-6790.

 Visitation and custody: Neither FSD nor our office has the authority or ability to resolve these issues.
 PLEASE CONSULT WITH AN ATTORNEY.
 WE CANNOT GIVE LEGAL ADVICE.